-A large contingent of leaders (and emerging leaders) will come together at Journey Church on Friday to attend Inspire.
+A large contingent of leaders (and emerging leaders) will come together this week at Journey Church to attend Inspire.

 This one-day conference hosted by the Kenosha Area Business Alliance features a wide range of content covering subjects such as business and entrepreneurship, leadership development, inspiration, motivation and community development.

 The goal is that attendees walk away from the event better equipped, inspired and motivated to do their part to build healthy organizations and a vibrant community.

 This is KABA’s sixth year hosting this event, and the program’s evolution is notable.

 In 2013, approximately 125 attendees gathered in an auditorium and viewed a video feed from an international leadership development conference hosted in Atlanta (the Chik-fil-A LeaderCast).

 That first program was part of a crawl, walk, run strategy as we introduced and tested the Inspire concept.

 A quick look at this year’s program makes it clear that this has morphed into something substantially bigger and better.